-Screenwriting 101: Three-Act Structure in Practice
+Screenwriting Series: Three-Act Structure in Practice

 Foreword

 Nearly all films are based on a screenplay, yet very few people actually read them, and fewer know how they work.
 As one of the most in-demand art forms today, screenplays are oddly misunderstood as no one outside of film production reads them.
 They are not exactly literature, as it belongs to cinematography, but not considered a film either as it has no images; the screenplay finds itself lost between art forms.
 Its place within art has always been bumpy, especially today as countless screenwriting manuals have been published, each of them claiming different ways to write for screens.
 Being one of the most popular forms of media, cinema attracts many artists eager to break into the industry, screenwriters included.
-The objective of this Screenwriting 101 series is to remove the veil from the elusive art of screenwriting, revealing once and for all the true nature of a screenplay.
+The objective of this Screenwriting Series is to remove the veil from the elusive art of screenwriting, revealing once and for all the true nature of a screenplay.

-Screenwriting 101 is divided into six chapters:
+Screenwriting Series is divided into six chapters:

-Screenwriting 101: Three-Act Structure in Practice
+Screenwriting Series: Three-Act Structure in Practice

 Several authors thoroughly investigated story structures (Aristotle c.
 335 BC; Freytag 1900; Propp 1928; McKee, 1997; Field, 2005; Snyder, 2005; Vogler, 2007; Trottier, 2014).
 Despite the mountain of knowledge provided by their books, good and bad movies keep being made, with and without consideration of their structures.
 Field (2005) and Snyder (2005), both successful screenwriting gurus, boast their authority and the credibility of their theories based on their industry experience (p.
 8; p. xii).
 If these theories were absolute, then the film industry would likely make similar movies, yet even Hollywood fails to predict the success of their films (McKee, 1997, p.11).
 Naturally, there is no guarantee that a movie will be successful, critically or commercially, irrespective of structure (McKee, 1997, p.
 11).
 With that in mind, a certain style of film is generally preferred to increase the chances of success.
 McKee (1997), the most sought-after screenwriting lecturer in the world (IMDb, n.d.), calls this style the Archplot (p.
 48):